quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

 # Azure Eventhubs sample

-This is a sample about implementing REST endpoints using the Quarkus extension to read/write data stored in Azure Cosmos DB.
-Though the sample uses a relational style usage pattern, the full functionality of Cosmos DB is enabled by the Quarkus extension.
+This is a sample about implementing REST endpoints using the Quarkus extension to send/receive data to/from Azure Eventhubs.

 ## Prerequisites